Concentration of CO2 in the Atmosphere

 By R. Carter Scott

 Buildings account for about 42% of the carbon emissions in the United States.
 The transportation sector uses another 25%.
-Why not use the building sector to drive […]
+Why not use the building sector to […]

 We Will Win the Climate War!